eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 Special handling of other attributes:

 - the 'duration' value is ignored
-- the 'triggered' value is not compatible with waypoints and will trigger an errr
+- the 'triggered' value is not compatible with waypoints and will trigger an error
 - when the 'until' value is set, vehicles may stop when reaching a waypoint too early

 ## Jumps